eskutkaan-zz/biodata/README.md

 ![](https://raw.githubusercontent.com/eskutkaan/bioinforepo/master/biodata.png)

 ## NCBI_parser Module
-The directory contains scripts for parsing records from NCBI and comparing directly, work in progress.
+The directory contains scripts for parsing records from NCBI and comparing them directly, work in progress.

 ## investigate Module
 Structured txt file has been created to build minimal database for variations and annotations, work in progress.